 Chickens can’t live on grass alone.

 Grass Roots farmers raise chickens on pasture because it’s the best environment for the birds—natural and clean, with the freedom to roam and graze.
 Additionally, grasses and legumes are full of nutrients.
 Clover, for example, is high in protein.
 But monogastric (one stomached) organisms like chickens, aren’t built to survive on pasture alone.
 They need other sources of nutrients.
 Which is why they are particularly fond of the protein-rich insects and seeds housed in the pasture.
-The grass makes a perfect home and bed, but it’s not their source of nutrition.
+The grass makes a perfect home and bed, but it’s not their only source of nutrition.

 Cows and sheeps are ruminants with stomachs designed to digest complex plants, like grasses.
 Their multiple stomachs allow them to properly break down grass, and absorb the nutrition from the cellulose.
 Chickens, on the other hand, can’t break down the nutrition from the grass on which they live.